isosphere/yew-bootstrap/examples/icons/README.md

 # Example of automatically copying the bootstrap-icons files

-This is copies the files to the dist directory, which is the recommended way.
+This is copies the required files to the `dist` directory, which is recommended.

-Please see https://docs.rs/yew-bootstrap/latest/yew_bootstrap/icons/index.html for documentation.
+Please see [the documentation](https://docs.rs/yew-bootstrap/latest/yew_bootstrap/icons/index.html) for more information.

-The possible downside is that trunk does not add a hash and thus a change can't be detected easily.
+A copy of `bootstrap-icons` is included and should change only rarely. `trunk` does not add a hash to generated files, and thus a change in those files won't be detected by `trunk`.
-But since the version of bootstrap-icons is included and it should not change, it's not a problem.

 ## Instructions